 1. In your favorite salad

 You can increase the nutrient density of any leafy green salad by sprinkling 3-4 tablespoons of hemp seeds on top of before serving.
 Furthermore, they’re also great for blending into non-dairy salad dressings.
 This is because they add a beautiful thick creaminess.
-Also, hemp seeds give the dressing a boost in healthy fat.
+Also, the seeds give the dressing a boost in healthy fat.
 This helps our bodies absorb the fat-soluble vitamins like vitamins A, K, and E found in salads.

 2. In your smoothies